knewyousir/webFEI-session-4a/readme.md

 exports.delete = function() {};
 ```

 Note the use of `exports`.
-This makes the functions available for import elsewhere in a our application.
+This makes the function available for import elsewhere in a our application.

 Update `app.js` to require our controllers (the .js file extension can be omitted):